 You need to know your blood glucose (BG) reading.
-When using the Bolus Wizard feature, the pump can work with blood glucose meter powered by MWT1 technology to automatically receive your blood glucose reading.
+When using the Bolus Wizard feature, the pump can work with Bayer's CONTOUR® NEXT LINK Wireless

+Meter, which is powered by MWT1 technology to automatically receive your blood glucose reading.
 MWT1 is the wireless Radio Frequency (RF) technology that is used to transmit information from the meter to the pump.
-You can program your pump to automatically receive your BG reading from this meter.
-All meters referenced in this user guide are blood glucose meters supported by MWT1 technology.
-The Meter option section has more information.
-If you are not using this meter, you will manually enter your blood glucose.
+To program your pump to automatically receive your BG reading from this meter, see Meter option, on page 187.
+If you are not using a supported meter, you must manually enter your blood glucose.